-- 1. That the self-assessment, as shown in Appendix 2 of the report now submitted, be noted. - 2.
-That the Annual Report of the Audit and Governance Committee 2024/25 be approved for presentation to full Council. - 3.
-That delegated authority be given to the Chair and Deputy Chair to make additions or amendments to the report resulting from the outcomes of this meeting.
+- That the self-assessment as shown in Appendix 2 of the report now submitted be noted. - 2.
+That the Annual Report of the Audit and Governance Committee 2024/25 be approved. - 3.
+That delegated authority be given to the Chair and Deputy Chair to make additions or amendments to the report resulting from the outcomes of the Committee held on 3rd April 2025.